kpreid/e-on-javascript/README.txt

 Any Cajita object given to E code has the verbs get/1 and put/2, accessing properties, and run/*, calling it as a function.

+Note that get/1 will throw if the property does not exist.

 A verb beginning with ".", or not on the above list of special verbs, specifies a JS method call.
 That is, E 'obj.foo()' is equivalent to Cajita 'obj.foo()' and E 'obj.".get"()' is equivalent to Cajita 'obj.get()'.

 <import:org.erights.eojs.cajita> returns the 'cajita' object. <import:org.erights.eojs.cajitaEnv> returns the '___.sharedImports' object.
 See "Writing an application" above for other platform-specific information.